How to Choose the Right Compression Stockings for Spider Veins

 When choosing compression stockings for spider veins, it’s important to make sure you have the correct size and circumference.
 Measurements taken around your ankle and calf help you determine your circumference.
 It’s also wise to measure your length from your ankle to the top of your thigh.

-See also varicose veins vs spider veins
+See also varicose veins cancer symptoms

 Choose a Fabric